 We're All Selling Something, So Overcome The Fear of Selling

-Selling is not reserved for “salespeople.”
-We are all salesmen and saleswomen.
-It’s time to overcome your fear of selling.
+elling is not reserved for “salespeople,” it's time to overcome your fear of selling.

 People who sell things come in all shapes, sizes, and varieties.
 You’ve probably purchased something from one of them in the past hour/day/week (without thinking you were buying from a salesman/woman).